Huskyeder/stackato-doc/user/deploy/app-logs.rst

 stackato logs
 -------------

-To view and application log stream, use the :ref:`stackato logs
+To view an application log stream, use the :ref:`stackato logs
 <command-logs>` command::

     $ stackato logs myapp